tetratelabs/eg-course/docs/policy-attachments.md

 ## Summary

-To configure retries, we had to resort to a BackingTrafficPolicy, an extension to the Gateway API.
+To configure retries, we had to resort to using a BackingTrafficPolicy, an extension to the Gateway API.
 In contrast, compare with [timeouts](https://gateway-api.sigs.k8s.io/api-types/httproute/?h=#timeouts-optional), which are configured directly on the HTTPRoute resource, since timeouts are a part of the Kubernetes Gateway API specification.